Keith Houchen: York City

 On 22 March 1984, York City manager Denis Smith signed Houchen for a £15,000 fee, later saying that "anybody who could score sixty-five goals playing for Hartlepool must have something".
 He signed a two-year contract on £225 a week.
 He scored on his debut against Aldershot at the Recreation Ground, despite missing a penalty; he replaced Steve Senior in the second half, who had broken his leg.
 The "Minstermen" went on to win the Fourth Division championship by a 16-point margin, with Houchen featuring mostly as a substitute in the final seven games.
 With John Byrne and Keith Walwyn forming an effective striking partnership, Houchen played as an attacking midfielder.
 He hit a hat-trick in a 7–1 thrashing of Gillingham at Bootham Crescent, and also converted a penalty that he had won to knock Arsenal out of the FA Cup at the fourth round.
 He scored a total of 18 goals in 45 appearances in 1984–85 to become the club's top scorer.
 However, injuries helped to limit him to eight goals in 38 games in 1985–86, and he decided to accept a move back down to the Fourth Division.

 Scunthorpe United

-He was sold on to Scunthorpe United for £40,000 in March 1986, signing a contract of £250 a week and receiving a car and an ex gratia payment of £10,000.
+He was sold to Scunthorpe United for £40,000 in March 1986, signing a contract of £250 a week and receiving a car and an ex gratia payment of £10,000.
 Houchen later said that "it was the only time I ever gave up... it wasn't the right club because it wasn't going anywhere...
 I said to Yvonne, 'I'm just going to take the money'".
 In doing so he rejected moves to Preston North End and Third Division Bury.
 He quickly regretted the move, and despite getting along well with manager Frank Barlow he found himself hating everything at the club, from the supporters to the Old Showground itself.